Divi/PropelLoggerBundle/README.md

 Propel Logger Bundle
 =========

-Extended Propel Logger Bundle for Symfony 2 PHP Framework.
 This logger show you full queries stacktraces and duplicate queries.

 ## Prerequisites

 This version of the bundle requires Symfony => 2.2.x.
-If you use Symfony < 2.3.x, please switch the to branch "2.1".
+If you use Symfony <= 2.1.x, please switch the to branch "2.1".

 ## Installation